alan-turing-institute/AutisticaCitizenScience/project-management/sprint-demo-requirements.md

 Our proposed solution is to publicly release a [video](#video) visually presenting the work that has been done during the sprint and a [sprint report](#sprint-report) text file detailing the issues and pull requests that were addressed during the sprint.

-Members of the project community include autistic people, their families, members of the Open Humans community, autism researchers, Turing Institute researchers and open source contributors more broadly.
+Members of the project community include autistic people, their families, members of the Open Humans development community, autism researchers, Turing Institute researchers and open source contributors more broadly.
-These community members can watch the video and read the sprint report at any time and share their feedback via [GitHub issues](https://github.com/alan-turing-institute/AutisticaCitizenScience/blob/master/CONTRIBUTING.md#where-to-start-issues) or the ["always open" Google form](https://bit.ly/AutisticaTuringCitSciForm).
+These community members can watch the video and read the sprint report at any time and share their feedback via [GitHub issues](/CONTRIBUTING.md#where-to-start-issues) or the ["always open" Google form](https://bit.ly/AutisticaTuringCitSciForm).

 ## Sprint report

 The [sprint report text file](/SPRINTREPORT.md) is similar to a [standard changelog file](https://keepachangelog.com/en/1.0.0/).
-The goal of the sprint report is to capture project progress.
+The goal of the sprint report is to communicate project progress to stakeholders including the Turing research team and community members who are not able to attend the [sprint retrospective and planning meeting](#sprint-retrospective-and-planning-meeting).

 It is distinct from the changelog which is only updated on a new release of the project.